 c.
 For emergency orders that constitute a bulk shipment, post's management officer (or equivalent) must obtain prior approval from A/OPR/OS and A/LM/PMP/DPM before shipping items via diplomatic pouch.

 d.
 Employees of U.S. Government-sponsored schools are not authorized to use the diplomatic pouch for personal mail.

 14 FAM 724.12 Use of Pouch by Employee Associations Abroad

-Employee associations (American, locally employed staff, and/or Foreign Service national (FSN) associations) are not authorized use of the diplomatic pouch, except that American employee associations at Category B posts that are also 15 percent or greater hardship differential may use the pouch to receive not more than ten videocassettes or DVDs per month for video club rental (but not for resale).
+Employee associations (American, locally employed staff, and/or Foreign Service national (FSN) associations) are not authorized use of the diplomatic pouch.
+Exceptions are American employee associations at Category B posts that are also 15 percent or greater hardship differential may use the pouch to receive not more than ten videocassettes or DVDs per month for video club rental (but not for resale).

 14 FAM 724.13 Use of Pouch by Foreign Students Traveling to the United States for Educational Purposes

 a.
-Department of Defense (DOD) military assistance programs involving foreign student travel to the United States for educational purposes is the responsibility of the Defense representative at post.
+The Department of Defense (DoD) military assistance programs involving foreign student travel to the United States for educational purposes is the responsibility of the Defense representative at post.

 d.
 The post pouch control officer is authorized to inspect incoming material if necessary.